mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and there are few among them willing to tell him exactly what they think, which makes nobles like Colyere invaluable.
-After problems with Chanestin insurgents began to plague Ch’naar, the Moot reassigned its subsector duke and put Colyere in his place, purportedly at the behest of the Emperor.
+After problems with Chanestin insurgents began to plague Ch'naar, the Moot reassigned its subsector duke and put Colyere in his place, purportedly at the behest of the Emperor.
 That was 20 years ago and things have changed